open-zaak/open-zaak/deployment/README.md

 This can be used to verified that your credentials are indeed set up to point to the correct cluster.

+**Database**

+The deployment assumes that a PostgreSQL 11 database cluster is available.

+You need:

+* credentials for a superuser role (typically `postgres`)
+* the host (name) and port of the cluster (e.g. an ip-address and the default port `5432`)
+* see `vars/db_credentials.example.yml` - save this file as
+  `vars/db_credentials.yml` and modify with your own credentials.

 ## Provisioning

-The Ansible playbook `provision.yml` sets up the basic cluster requirements, such as the ingress and required namespace(s):
+The Ansible playbook `provision.yml`:

+* sets up the basic cluster requirements, such as the ingress and required namespace(s)
+* initializes the database: set up the db user, create the application database and enable the required database extensions

 ```shell
 [user@host]$ ansible-playbook provision.yml